samunemeth/E-paper-Clock/README.md

   - Set your WiFi credentials.
   - Change your port settings in the project file.
 You can also use auto port detection on windows but *not* on linux.
+  - Select the correct environment for uploading:
+    - With `platformio.run -- environment YourEnvironment` on command line.
+    - By selecting the correct folder in *VSCode*.

 ## Design Choices